 Most software applications also come in a program group.
 This can mean an entire package of programs that help to complete related tasks, such as office software suites, or one main program along with an uninstall program and added utilities.
 Designer's software may also come in program groups that include basic drawing programs, template programs, web design programs, and others.

-There are many benefits to having program groups.
+There are many benefits to having these groups.
 The most obvious benefit is that programs are easier to find when they are organized into groups.
 Users can navigate computer systems better and with less confusion when software applications are simpler to find and more easily accessible.
 As long as it is understood what a program is and what it does, one can locate it quickly in its designated program group.

-Another benefit relates to program groups that come as part of a package suite.
+Another benefit relates to these groups that come as part of a package suite.
 Purchasing multiple programs together is generally less expensive overall than purchasing each program separately.
 Program group software packages often come on one disc instead of several, making the packaging and the disc easier to keep up with.

 Nearly any program can easily fit into a program group.
 If a new program does not go into a group automatically, one may be able to create groups manually by putting programs and files into designated folders.
-This allows full customization and better organization in creating efficient program groups.
+This allows full customization and better organization in creating efficient groups.

 To arrange a new program group, a user can right-click on the desktop and choose to create a new folder.
 The folder can be named anything, and programs can be added by clicking and dragging them into the folder.
-This allows any programs to be part of a program group based on the user's preferences and requirements.
+This allows any programs to be part of a group based on the user's preferences and requirements.